Breeze0806/go-etl/README_USER.md

 Obtain the datax binary program from the downloaded package.
 On Linux, as shown in the Makefile, export LD_LIBRARY_PATH=/home/ibmdb/clidriver/lib.
 This library can be downloaded from [ibm db2](https://public.dhe.ibm.com/ibmdl/export/pub/software/data/db2/drivers/odbc_cli), otherwise it will not run.

 Additionally, for Oracle, you need to download the corresponding 64-bit version of the ODBC dependency from [Oracle](https://www.oracle.com/database/technologies/instant-client/downloads.html).
-It can also be found in the shared files of **QQ Group 185188648**.

 ### 2.1 Single-Task Data Synchronization